 I drove I-84 at least once before, back in 2011 when my high school friend, Al, and I went to Wallowa Lake in NE Oregon to fish.
 (That story is here.)
 That trip did not include the beauty of the Columbia Gorge west of US97, an area that I would soon see for the first time.

 Upon crossing the Columbia River, I was welcomed to Oregon.

-I took the following photos along the over 180 miles I-84 followed the Columbia River clear to Portland.
+I took the following photos along the over 180 miles as I-84 followed the Columbia River clear to Portland.
 It was a very beautiful drive, much as the drive through Montana and the Rockies, and was a wonderful surprise for me:

-While the drive was beautiful, the sun warm, and the traffic not too bad, the wing howled the entire drive.
+While the drive was beautiful, the sun warm, and the traffic not too bad, the wind howled the entire drive.
 The gorge is a popular wind surfing and kite boarding area because of the predictable and incessant wind.
 And it was a head wind which is very tiring to fight for hours on end.

 Big Blue at the Walmart lot in Wood Village, OR for the night.